quocthanh2694/micro-fe-web-component-build-library/README.md

 - Has to be either responsive or adaptive.
 - Has to be able to run on a browser.
 - Has no third-party CSS/Design System/Component Library.
 - Has to be deployed to Docker and hosted on your local machine.
-Or deployed on Vercel, Netlify.
+Or deployed on Vercel, or Netlify.

 ### Detail requirement
 #### Landing Page
 - The image(s) ratio should be implemented appropriately.
-In another word, there shouldn’t be any shrunk or stretched image.
+In other words, there shouldn’t be any shrunk or stretched images.
 - Shows projects with a brief description, and a link to demo (if applicable).
 - Must have 4 sections:
   - Introduce yourself